 Workflows

 Workflows constrain the Assistant to execute with a fixed set of tools, files, and context.
-Nomic has pre-built workflows for common project delivery tasks and also supports a workflow builder.
+Nomic has pre-built workflows for common project delivery tasks and a Workflow Builder with an integrated AI assistant to help you design your own.

 How Workflows Work